karenfreemansmith/LHP-IntroWk2-Chatbot/README.md

 * boring
   * get rid of the buttons and let visitor enter their own words
   * give chatbot some talking points to respond with (*and make her be nice*)
-* ugly
-  * make a pretty webpage for chatbot to live in

 ### Technologies Used
 ###### HTML, CSS, Bootstrap, JavaScript, jQuery